Reasons doctoral students suspend their studies

 - Student Immigration Service (visas)

 - Skills Centre (Academic Skills) and MASH (maths resources)

 - Student Finance Office (tuition fees) and Studentships team

 - Doctoral College (issues related to doctoral progression)

 Staff should signpost the student or make the appropriate referral themselves with the permission of the student.
 Staff can do this by providing the student with the contact details of the relevant service, or by calling or emailing the service to initiate contact on behalf of the student.

-We strongly recommend all students seek advice from the Doctoral College and Student Money Advice (Student Services) before suspension to understand the impact on their funding.
+We strongly recommend all students seek advice from the Doctoral College and Student Money Advice (Student Support) before suspension to understand the impact on their funding.
 Students need to consider the terms and conditions of their funding, as well as verifying the suspension processes required by research councils or other sponsors.
 Students on a University studentship should contact the Studentships Team.

 Visa holders will be required to meet with the Student Immigration Service (SIS) for visa advice.

 If you are unsure where to direct students, the Doctoral College can help to signpost to the right service.

 What to do if a student decides to suspend